magicpatterns/catalog/README.md

 ## 🏘 Open-source vs. paid

-This repo is entirely MIT licensed, with the exception of any under a `ee` directory which contains premium enterprise features requiring a Mirrorful license.
-We're currently focused on developing non-enterprise offerings first that should suit most use-cases.
+This repo is entirely MIT licensed.

 We are working hard to make Mirrorful more extensive.
 Need any integrations or want a new feature?
 Feel free to [create an issue](https://github.com/Mirrorful/mirrorful/issues) or contribute directly to the repository. _(The first draft of this README was made by a contributor!)_